Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Illusion/Minor Illusion.md

     - A bit of fleece

 ## Description:
 You create a sound or an image of an object within range that lasts for the duration.
-The illusion also ends if you dismiss it as an action or cast this spell again.\nIf you create a sound, its volume can range from a whisper to a scream.
+The illusion also ends if you dismiss it as an action or cast this spell again.

+If you create a sound, its volume can range from a whisper to a scream.
 It can be your voice, someone else's voice, a lion's roar, a beating of drums, or any other sound you choose.
-The sound continues unabated throughout the duration, or you can make discrete sounds at different times before the spell ends.\nIf you create an image of an object-such as a chair, muddy footprints, or a small chest-it must be no larger than a 5-foot cube.
+The sound continues unabated throughout the duration, or you can make discrete sounds at different times before the spell ends.

+If you create an image of an object-such as a chair, muddy footprints, or a small chest-it must be no larger than a 5-foot cube.
 The image can't create sound, light, smell, or any other sensory effect.
-Physical interaction with the image reveals it to be an illusion, because things can pass through it.\nIf a creature uses its action to examine the sound or image, the creature can determine that it is an illusion with a successful Intelligence (Investigation) check against your spell save DC.
+Physical interaction with the image reveals it to be an illusion, because things can pass through it.

+If a creature uses its action to examine the sound or image, the creature can determine that it is an illusion with a successful Intelligence (Investigation) check against your spell save DC.
 If a creature discerns the illusion for what it is, the illusion becomes faint to the creature.